grafmorkov/quark-lang/README.md

 Quark is an experimental systems programming language focused on explicit state, predictable semantics, and transparent memory management.

-The compiler currently targets C as a backend.
+The compiler currently targets fasm as a backend.

 ---